juntagrico/juntagrico/docs/reference/permissions.rst

 juntagrico.change_subscription
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the subscription entry in the administration menu.
+Person sees the subscription entry in the administration menu.

 Search Hints:
     * German: Abo

 juntagrico.change_subscriptionpart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the extra subscription entry in the administration menu.
+Person sees the extra subscription entry in the administration menu.

 Search Hints:
     * German: Bestandteil

 juntagrico.change_member
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the member entry in the administration menu.
+Person sees the member entry in the administration menu.

 Search Hints:
     * German: Mitglied

 juntagrico.change_assignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the assignment entry in the administration menu.
+Person sees the assignment entry in the administration menu.

 Search Hints:
     * German: Arbeitseinsatz

 juntagrico.change_share
 ^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the share entry in the administration menu.
+Person sees the share entry in the administration menu.

 Search Hints:
     * German: Anteilsschein

 juntagrico.can_send_mails
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Member can access the mail from from the administration menu.
+Person can access the mail from from the administration menu.

 Search Hints:
     * German: Emails versenden

 juntagrico.can_view_lists
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the lists entry in the administration menu.
+Person sees the lists entry in the administration menu.

 Search Hints:
     * German: Listen öffnen

 juntagrico.can_view_exports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the exports entry in the administration menu.
+Person sees the exports entry in the administration menu.

 Search Hints:
     * German: Exporte öffnen

 juntagrico.can_filter_members
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the member filter entry in the administration menu without the permission to change members.
+Person sees the member filter entry in the administration menu without the permission to change members.

 Search Hints:
     * German: filtern

 juntagrico.can_filter_subscriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member sees the subscription filter entry in the administration menu without the permission to change subscriptions.
+Person sees the subscription filter entry in the administration menu without the permission to change subscriptions.

 Search Hints:
     * German: filtern